 Once upon a time bike frames were made of round tubes joined together.
-However, now tubes can come in all manner of funky shapes, as evidence by the 140 Youth.
+However, now tubes can come in all manner of funky shapes, as evidenced by the 140 Youth.

 These are connecting points on the frame to allow the fitment of a chain retention device which stops it coming off and causing all sorts of problems.
 Aggressive riders sometimes like to use one (often with a bash guard to protect the chainring) for peace of mind especially if racing, hitting seriously rough terrain or heading out on huge multi-day adventures where a mechanical problem can be a showstopper.
 (For those of you who are interested, ISCG stands for International Standard Chain Guide and there are two standards ISCGO3 and ISCG05 – I found this article that explains more – don’t say you don’t get educated in fascinating matters whilst reading Cycle Sprog!!!)